JohnFScha/MarvelCharacterSearchApp/README.md

 ![favs](https://github.com/JohnFScha/MarvelCharacterSearchApp/assets/115885102/c421a090-4a6c-4209-a0be-9a6d258026fc)

 If a character has been added to favorites, it will be shown in this section.
 Clicking on the star icon will now remove that character from favs.

+## Thanks

+I want to finish this by thanking the staff at [Leniolabs_](https://www.leniolabs.com/) for hosting thw 2023 edition of their Frontend Bootcamp.
+It has been a privilage to work with talented and experienced programmers from around the world.
+This simple yet complex app is the result of the effort poured into this 3 months of work.

+Thanks Javier and Gerardo!